Faculty of Learning

 Response to harm - for staff

-Treating staff fairly when things go wrong allows staff be open about their mistakes, feel confident to speak up, without fear of being blamed.
+When things go wrong staff need to be treated fairly to enable them to be open about what happened and feel confident to speak up, without the fear of being blamed.

 This module contains 3 learning resources.